 MS: AFP took very early steps to promote physical distancing.
 On March 11, we converted our PA Miranda’s practice to 100% Tele-Health.
 This allowed us to work out some kinks and sample different HIPAA compliant platforms.
 Within a week, the rest of our office care was converted to Tele-Health with very few exceptions.
 We felt this was important to keep our building safe, which protected both patients who needed in person care as well as our staff from inadvertent exposure.
 Like all outpatient medical facilities, we had limited access to PPE and were sharing what we had with inpatient facilities who needed it more.
 However, we felt particularly lucky to have access to a handful of disposable isolation gowns (go here to find more) which could be used for the most emergent cases.
 We only hoped that we had some more PPE that could be put to good use.
 As you can imagine, this drastically limited the services that we could offer in our building; for example, a spirometry test or a peak flow, which are often done during visits with our patients who have asthma, now became worrisome aerosolizing procedures that put our staff at risk.

 We also adopted early door screening and required masks in our building weeks before it became widespread in medical settings.
-The local community has been incredibly generous in donating DIY masks that we share with our staff and patients.
+The local community has been incredibly generous in donating DIY masks that we share with our staff and patients, and we want to encourage everyone to at least search for disposable face masks for when they’re in public.
 We have been recommending masks in public since late March, after learning the outcomes of COVID-19 transmission in nations with widespread mask use vs. those without.
 Via Tele-Health appointments, we have been able to appropriately triage acutely ill or injured patients and direct them to the most efficient facility for care if needed.
 Primary care providers played an enormous role early in the pandemic in reducing the volume of patients presenting to our local hospitals.
 This allowed our inpatient colleagues to devote their resources to caring for the sickest patients.
 Finally, we have been proactive about offering SARS-CoV-2 testing when access was limited in the Valley, and are actively exploring the appropriate role of antibody testing

 AFP: Can you pass along any information on Covid-19 that would be important for people to know?